KimberlyWolf/katacoda-scenarios/FinalProject/step1.md

 `touch Dockerfile`{{execute}}

 Next, you will go to the editor and click on the newly created Dockerfile to open it.
+If the editor is not working, please run `nano Dockerfile`{{execute}} to open a text editor in the terminal.

 Now, we have to copy the following lines into the Dockerfile.
 Each of the lines are on a separate line.